sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day3.md

 * The keyword `this` refers to the current class, and the keyword `super` refers to the immediate super class.
 * Unless and until the super class is not loaded into the memory, an object cannot be created.

+__NOTE:__
+Uses of `super` keyword:
+1. To access super class's visible members
+2. To invoke immediate super class's matching constructor --- accessible only from sub class constructor.(super(...))
+3. When using the super constructor, it should be the first line of the method, or this will give a compiler error.

+__NOTE:__
+Regarding this & super:
+1. Only a constr can use this() or super().
+2. Has to be 1st statement in the constr.
+3. Any constructor can never have both ie. this() & super().
+4. super & this (w/o brackets) are used to access (visible) members of super class or the same class.

 ## Inheritance Example:
 - Super Class: [Person.java](../code_files/day3/classwork/src/com/app/core/Person.java)
 - Student Class: [Student.java](../code_files/day3/classwork/src/com/app/core/Student.java)